Senforsce/orch8rion/_docs/content/contributing/aspects/_index.md

 ### Join Points

-Orchestrion performs code injection by traversing (and modifying) each and every Go source file's <abbr title="Abstract Syntax Tree">AST</abbr>.
+Orch8rion performs code injection by traversing (and modifying) each and every Go source file's <abbr title="Abstract Syntax Tree">AST</abbr>.
 In this perspective, one can think of a *Join Point* as a function that selects or rejects an AST node based on its attributes.

-Orchestrion evaluates *Join Points* in context, where each node is presented to these functions with:
+Orch8rion evaluates *Join Points* in context, where each node is presented to these functions with:
 - its complete ancestry in the AST, meaning *Join Points* are able to walk up the AST to decide whether to select a node or not;